Andrea Trainotti

-Andrea Trainotti (born 27 November 1993) is an Italian professional footballer who plays as a centre back for club Trento.
+Andrea Trainotti (born 27 November 1993) is an Italian professional footballer who plays as a centre-back back for club Trento.

 Club career

 Born in Rovereto, Trainotti made his senior debut for Eccellenza club ASD Alense in the 2010–11 season.
 In 2011 he joined Serie D club Virtus Verona.
 Trainotti signed for Mantova in 2014, playing for two seasons.

 On 9 January 2017, he joined Monza.
 Trainotti returned to Virtus Verona on 26 June 2018.
 On 20 September 2019, he signed for Eccellenza club Trento, helping them gain consecutive promotions to Serie D and Serie C.